Cybersecurity in the Supply Chain

 … can also strengthen the relationship between suppliers and partners.
 Cyberattacks can compromise payment data and important organizational information.
 If that data is leaked, the trust between organizations and their partners is negatively affected.

 Organizations working remotely are at an especially high risk of cybercrime.
 Employees working on unsecured networks are at risk of exposing themselves to data leaks.
 Any employee working remotely must be aware of the potential risks.
 Organizations have begun investing in cybersecurity courses and upgraded software protection, but this is still not enough in some cases.

 How Supply Chains Can Manage Cybersecurity Risks

 The first step towards strengthening cybersecurity is a complete risk assessment.
 This thorough examination should investigate every level of the organization for potential security risks.
 The risk assessment should also encompass other links in the supply chain, such as outside suppliers or partners.
-Every link of the supply chain is vulnerable to cyberattacks, so it’s imperative to ensure that each entity involved is doing their part.
+Every link in the supply chain is vulnerable to cyberattacks, so it’s imperative to ensure that each entity involved is doing its part.
 Consider scheduling a meeting with partners to discuss security risks and solutions.
 Cooperation and communication are extremely important in ensuring cybersecurity.